Siriakana/weather-app/README.md

 # weather-app
-     Creating a Weather app using OpenWeatherMap API in HTML, CSS, Javascript tutorial
+     Creating a Weather app using OpenWeatherMap API in HTML, CSS, Javascript